Macrometacorp/docs/docs/streams/stream-examples/realtime-updates.md

 </Tabs>

 ### Step 3.
+Add Code

+Add code to perform the following actions:

-Create a collection called `ddos` to which we will subscribe.
+1. Create a collection called `ddos` to which we will subscribe.
 If a collection by that name already exists, the existing collection is used instead.

-Add to the collection the information we defined in the `data` variable, then subscribe to the collection.
+1. Add `data` to the collection, then subscribe to the collection.
 In this example, we are adding IP addresses to block.

-Delete the data from the collection.
+1. Delete `data` from the collection.
 If the collection becomes empty, the collection is deleted too.

 <Tabs groupId="operating-systems">
 <TabItem value="js" label="JavaScript">